ankurraiyani/springboot-lazy-loading-example/README.md

        Store
 `````

-To understand how lazy and eager loading works please refer `LocationDivisionController.java` and `StoreController.java`
+To understand how lazy and eager loading works please refer `LocationDivisionController.java` and `StoreController.java`.
 Each controller has `lazy` and `eager` methods.

-In case if you have any query please raise is as issue in Github.
+In case of any query, please raise it as an issue in Github.

 ## Build With